elastic/support-diagnostics/README.md

 * The utility will use default listening port of 9200 if you do not specify one.
 * If the utility cannot find a running ES version for that host/port combination the utility will exit and you will need to run it again.
 * Input parameters may be specified in any order.
+* If config file settings with names containing the strings in the diags.yml password-keys are detected, the text in those settings will be redacted.
 * An archive with the format diagnostics-`<DateTimeStamp>`.tar.gz will be created in the utility directory.
 If you wish to specify a specific output folder you may do so by using the -o `<Full path to custom output folder>` option.